 National Public Education Programme

-Overview of the National Public Education Programme
+Read an overview of the National Public Education Programme.

 The redeveloped programme will take a staged, targeted, evidence-based approach, with resources developed and adapted to suit different channels, with a particular focus on reaching our most vulnerable audiences.

 In the past we have focused on moving people from unawareness/apathetic awareness to total preparedness, resilience, self-responsibility and community responsibility.
 While this ‘one size fits all’ approach has worked for some people, we know that many New Zealanders are unaware of the need to prepare and are not motivated to take any steps to preparedness.

 Our previous programme also focused on talking about the types of disasters likely to occur in New Zealand and providing prescriptive advice on the actions people need to take to get prepared.